What is an Audit

 The audit is an on-site verification process where an auditor or auditing firm inspects the business’ accounts.
 It is typically performed by a third-party auditor.
 Many of the businesses in the UK need an audit, but many of them might not know what is an audit and when it is required.
 Read on to learn more about it.

-Established company needs to have an audit to boost their credibility and to attract more shareholders.
+The established company needs to have an audit to boost its credibility and attract more shareholders.
 An audit helps to improve the internal controls and systems of the company.
-If a company meets two of the following thresholds, it’d be classed as large company and it would qualify for an audit:
+If a company meets two of the following thresholds, it’d be classed as a large company and it would qualify for an audit:

 If a company doesn’t fall within these thresholds, it may still need to have an audit if it is part of a group.
 In addition, sometimes the articles of the company or the shareholders need an audit.
 It means that even smaller companies may also require to have an audit.
 Moreover, if more than 10% of the shareholders request an audit then it must be done.